ResearchMachine/commercial-project-ml-mvp-insight-in-real-estate-moscow/README.md

 ### I. Motivation
-MVP development of platform for recommending commercial real estate in Moscow from open sources.
+MVP development of RecSys platform of commercial real estate in Moscow from open sources.

 ### II.
 Problem